reflectoring/reflectoring.github.io/content/blog/2022/2022-04-24-comprehensive-guide-to-java-streams.md

 }

 ```
-Here, we pass 2 as the seed value, which becomes the first element of our stream.
-This value is passed as input to the lambda, which returns 4.
+Here, we have set `2` as the seed value, which becomes the first element of our stream.
+This value is passed as input to the lambda, which returns `4`.
 This value, in turn, is passed as input in the next iteration.

 This continues until we generate the number of elements specified by limit() which acts as the terminating condition.